Opentrons/Protocols/protocols/466f93-4/README.md

 ---

 ### Protocol Steps
+1. The user places all the required labware on the deck and makes sure to replace any used or partially used tip racks
-1. Transfer 25 µL of PCR amplified DNA sample to DP-4 on the magnetic module
+2. Transfer 25 µL of PCR amplified DNA sample to DP-4 on the magnetic module
-1. Mix the paramagnetic beads and add 25 µL to the samples on DP-2/magnetic module
+3. Mix the paramagnetic beads and add 25 µL to the samples on DP-4 on the magnetic module
-2. Ask the user to spin down the plate for 5 seconds
+4. Ask the user to spin down the plate for 5 seconds
-3. Engage the magnets and incubate the beads according to the time parameter when total volume is < 50 µL
+5. Engage the magnets and incubate the beads according to the time parameter
-4. Discard the supernatant
+6. Discard the supernatant
-5. Wash the beads in 75 µL 80 % ethanol and discard the supernatant (2 times).
+7. Wash the beads in 75 µL 80 % ethanol and discard the supernatant (repeat step 2 times).
 The magnets remain engaged throughout
-6. Ask the user to spin down the plate
+8. Ask the user to spin down the plate
-7. Remove any remaining supernatant
+9. Remove any remaining supernatant
-8. Air dry the beads for 5 minutes
+10. Air dry the beads for 5 minutes
-9. The bead containing samples are resuspended in 22 µL of nuc. free water
+11. The bead containing samples are resuspended in 22 µL of nuc. free water
-10. 20 µL of the resuspended DNA is transferred to DP-5
+12. 20 µL of the resuspended DNA is transferred to DP-5 (clean DNA and quantification plate) in sequence starting at well A1
-11. Quantification samples are created on DP-5 starting at column 6 (Well A6)
+13. Quantification samples are created on DP-5 starting at column 6 (Well A6) in sequence.
-12. 198 µL of Qubit HS working solution is transferred to DP-5/column 6
+14. 198 µL of Qubit HS working solution is transferred to the quantification samples starting at DP-5/column 6
-13. 2 µL of DNA sample is transferred to each corresponding DP-5/column 6 well
+15. 2 µL of DNA sample is transferred to each corresponding DP-5/column 6 well
-14. The user is asked to vortex the plate and incubate for 2 minutes before proceeding
+16. The user is asked to vortex the plate and incubate for 2 minutes before proceeding.
+17. The user transfers the Qubit samples manually to appropriate vessels for the Qubit HS procedure and performs the quantification, and creates a CSV file as described in part 5.

 ### Process
 1. Input your protocol parameters above.